cuteberry/KYCValidator/README.md

 -  Truffle - used to build and deploy the smart contract.
 -  web3-React - used to conect smart contract with React UI.
 -  Chainlink - used to call off chain API.
--  Infuar - used to deploy ontract on chain
+-  Infura - used to deploy ontract on chain

 ## Folder structure
 ```